 Target archery, can be a little (or a lot, depending on your aims!) more expensive but still affordable pastime.
-The Governing body, the Grand National Archery Society, costs a little more to join than the field archery societies, and the club fees are higher.
+The Governing body, the Grand National Archery Society, or Archery UK as its now called, costs a little more to join than the field archery societies, and the club fees are higher.
 Even so it is still affordable, and for those of you who can’t manage to get around the woodland settings this is ideal.

 There is, of course, nothing to stop you doing both.
 I certainly do.

 You won’t see quite as much of the countryside but some of the target shooting grounds are quite spectacular.
 (Winchester comes to mind…beautiful setting for the SCAS longbow day..and Dunster week is held below the castle. )

 During the winter most target clubs shoot indoors, unlike the hardy field archers.
 But there is a lot to said about a nice warm hall when its snowing or howling a gale!

 I do ARCHERY LESSON GIFT TOKENS from £36.